 - Campfires – Chip ‘n’ Dale’s Campfire Sing-Along is a nightly campfire show at Disney’s Fort Wilderness Campground that occurs at 7 or 8 p.m., depending upon the season.
 A great way to interact with characters outside the parks!
 No Disney characters, but Port Orleans Riverside offers a nightly “Campfire on de’ Bayou” with storytellers and entertainment.
 Similarly, Animal Kingdom Lodge has a nightly storyteller around a campfire just outside the main lobby.

-- Restaurant Tours – This is one we’ve never done, and we just learned about from Disney Food Blog.
-Apparently, the restaurants at Disney’s Animal Kingdom Lodge offer free 30-minute tours focusing on the culinary selections and architecture.
+- Restaurant Tours – This is one we’ve never done, but apparently, the restaurants at Disney’s Animal Kingdom Lodge offer free 30-minute tours focusing on the culinary selections and architecture.
 There was a Comcast “On Demand” special about Jiko a few years ago that was very interesting, so I’d imagine that these tours are pretty solid.

 - Resort Tours – Here’s another one that we just learned about and haven’t had a chance to try.
 Called “The Wonders of Wilderness Lodge” tour, it’s open to any Disney resort-hotel guest.
 With the richness of Wilderness Lodge, I’m betting this tour is great.
 We’ve also heard that a few other Deluxe Resorts offer tours.
 Check with your hotel concierge for which ones and specific times.